RomekRJM/Playground/README.md

 # Playground
-Here I put random stuff, learn ( or refresh ) programming languages and put random stuff.
+Here I put random stuff, learn ( or refresh ) programming languages and do some experiments.